 - Public Relations

 For example, if you have a 4.5-star rating on Glassdoor and 20 employee reviews, share that!
 A simple Facebook post boasting about your score could attract a passive job seeker who didn’t even realize they were looking to work somewhere better.

 Don’t worry if the awards you’re winning are industry-specific.
 When you’re trying to attract job seekers, you’re probably recruiting someone who’s already in the field and familiar with the award or organization.
 Reputation management allows you to attract people who are looking to work somewhere that has their act together.

 The more you take part in what’s being shared, the more control you have over your reputation.

 Showing people you’re involved in the community and staying current with national affiliations and memberships is essential for your business to thrive.
 As you begin to share and take part in the conversation, you gain control over what people see.
 This can greatly impact their impression of your company.

 People assume that if you’re visible in the community, winning reputable awards, and affiliated with prestigious organizations, you’re probably also treating your team well.
 Active reputation management shows that you care about how people perceive you in the community, as well as within your company.

 Unfortunately, not all reputations are good.
 If you don’t like people’s current perception, it’s time to do something about it.
 Start sharing the great things you’re doing in the community.
-Ask your customers and employees to write a referral when they give you positive verbal feedback.
 Reputation management isn’t an overnight fix; but with patience and effort, you can turn your company’s reputation around.